Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] (
 - [ ] *

-#### Q37.
-You are working with columns whose width and font size should not be changed.
-Yet the columns are too narrow to display all the text in each cell.
-What tool should you use to solve this problem?
-- [ ] Fill Handle
-- [ ] Wrap Text
-- [ ] Sparklines
-- [ ] Centered Alignment

 #### Q38.
 You need to determine the commission earned by each Sales Rep, based on the Sales amounts in B3:B50 and the Commission rate specified in cell A1.
 You want to enter a formula in C3 and copy it down to C50.
 Which formula should you use?

 || A      | B | C |